Extended Poisson-Kac theory: A unifying framework for stochastic processes with finite propagation velocity: From L evy walks to extended Poisson-Kac processes

 The observations above further suggest that LWs can be reformulated within the theory of PK processes by defining the new state variable

-This formulation is analogous to the usual lift of the time coordinate that is employed to transform a non-autonomous one-dimensional dynamical system into an autonomous one in two dimensions \cite{Str18}.
-It thus trivially leads to studying these processes in a space of dimension higher than one, for which we will adapt the generalisation of the theory of PK processes to higher dimensional state spaces as recently described in Refs.~\cite{GBC17,GBC17a,GBC17c}.
-Since our process $x$ only admits two states with velocities $\pm b$, for the lifted state variable ${\bf y}$ we define the two generalised velocity vectors
+This formulation is analogous to the lift of the time coordinate that is employed to transform a non-autonomous one-dimensional dynamical system into an autonomous one in two dimensions \cite{Str18}.
+It thus trivially leads to studying these processes in a space of dimension higher than one, for which we will adapt the generalisation of the theory of PK processes to higher dimensional state spaces described in Refs.~\cite{GBC17,GBC17a,GBC17c}. {We note that this reformulated process belongs to the well-known class of renewal processes \cite{Cox1962}, which presents a big advantage.} Since our process $x$ only admits two states with velocities $\pm b$, for the lifted state variable ${\bf y}$ we define the two generalised velocity vectors